YulinChen12/cse15l-lab-reports/Lab1.md

   ![Image](cd1.png)

-  The working directory when the command run is the root
+  The working directory when the command run is the root.

+  There is no output because cd means change directory,but with no argument, the terminal will not change to new directory.

+  The output is not an error.